 Punitive damages are also possible under state law.
 In 1990 California ratified the law to allow elders and their family members to obtain punitive damages in limited circumstances.
 Punitive damages are awarded to the victim or the victim’s family.
 These are a form of punishment used to discipline and make an example of the guilty party.
 Awarding punitives displays to society a policy of no tolerance.
 In order to recover punitive damages, the offense must be relatively severe.
 A case of mere negligence do not qualify for this remedy.

 Delay leaves your loved one in harms way - understand more about why.

 A nursing home employee or staff member may NEVER punish a patient in any way, physically or mentally.
 This means that any physical force, neglect, hurtful or demeaning words, deprivation of daily necessities or denial to access of required activities or services is unlawful and considered an act of elder abuse.

 If you have any suspicion that a nursing home facility is acting in an abusive or negligent way towards residents, you have to power to help.
 The most important thing that you can do is take note of any signs of neglect and report immediately to an attorney who can conduct further investigation.
 Seek advice and guidance from an attorney to learn about your options to stop it and to recover the compensation for your relative.
-At The Napolin Law Firm, we are here to stop the abuse and to help you prove your case, starting with a free consultation.
+At Napolin Accident Injury Lawyer, we are here to stop the abuse and to help you prove your case, starting with a free consultation.
 Call to speak directly with an attorney today about options to recover damages and pain and suffering, free of charge.